 The Community Foundation of Western Massachusetts offers over 130 scholarships to high school seniors, undergraduates, and graduate students in certain parts of western Massachusetts.
 Each scholarship has different requirements, but students only need to fill out one application.
 Along with the application, students must submit their transcripts, file their FAFSA, and submit their Student Aid Report.

 Students interested in a career in print or broadcast journalism should consider applying for the Valley Press Club Scholarship.
 The group gives 5, $1,000 scholarships annually.
 Qualifying students must be high school seniors who reside in Western Massachusetts or Northern Connecticut and demonstrate writing aptitude.

-New England residents with an interest in Horticulture are encouraged to apply for this scholarship which was created in 1988 by the Bigelow family.
-Applicants must have at least a 2.25 GPA and be in either their second year of a two year degree, or third year of a four year degree.
+New England residents with an interest in Horticulture should apply for this scholarship.
+Applicants must have at least a 2.25 GPA and be in either their second year of a two-year degree or third year of a four-year degree.